Bank and Monument stations: Station upgrade and expansion

-Between 2003 to 2014, demand at the Bank–Monument station complex rose by over 50% to 337,000 customers per day.
+Between 2003 and 2014, demand at the Bank–Monument station complex rose by over 50% to 337,000 customers per day.
 The station complex was also rated the Underground's worst station in passenger surveys.

-According to Transport for London (TfL), "areas of the station are close to 'saturation' point, where day to day demand overwhelms capacity".
-Unlike other congested stations such as Oxford Circus, passengers cannot be held back at station entrances during peak times to avoid overwhelming the station, as around half of passengers are interchanging between lines.
-The high demand on the station is exacerbated by the narrow passageways, pinch points, spiral staircases and indirect routes between lines.
-Some parts of the station operate "one way", with staff directing passengers on longer routes to increase the capacity of the station.

-Given these issues, the station complex was substantially upgraded between 2016 and 2023, increasing capacity by 40%, at a cost of around £700 million.
+According to Transport for London, "areas of the station [were] close to 'saturation' point, where day-to-day demand overwhelms capacity".
+Unlike other congested stations such as Oxford Circus, passengers could not be held back at station entrances during peak times to avoid overwhelming the station, as around half of the passengers are interchanging between lines.
+The narrow passageways, pinch points, spiral staircases and indirect routes between lines exacerbated the high demand on the station.
+Some parts of the station operated "one way", with staff directing passengers on longer routes to increase the capacity of the station.Given these issues, the station complex was substantially upgraded between 2016 and 2023, increasing capacity by 40%, at a cost of around £700 million.
 The overall project – incorporating twelve new escalators, two new lifts and two moving walkways – included: